prawees/marmoset_project/README.md

 ### 1. Import Dataset

-Prepare a dataset containing images of marmosetsใ
+Prepare a dataset containing images of marmosets
 The path to the data that will use to train the model ("train") is `/content/marmoset/marmoset-dlc-2021-05-07/labeled-data/reachingvideo1`.

-The path to the data that will use to validate the model ("val") is `/content/marmoset/marmoset-dlc-2021-05-07/labeled-data/refinement1`
+The path to the data that will use to validate the model ("val") is `/content/marmoset/marmoset-dlc-2021-05-07/labeled-data/refinement1`.

 ### 2. Convert Data into YOLO-Compatible Form